 The following theorem gives necessary and sufficient conditions for functional observability and functional detectability in terms of {\emph{modal functional observability}}.
-This also exhibits that modal functional observability severs a similar role to modal observability w.r.t. observability and detectability.
+It exhibits that modal functional observability severs a similar role to modal observability w.r.t. observability and detectability.

 \begin{theorem} Given a triple $(A,C,F)$, the following statements hold:

 1) $(A,C,F)$ is functionally observable, if and only if each eigenvalue $\lambda_i\in {\rm eig}(A)$ is modal functionally observable.